 Eligibility for pension

-If you are in the 1995 section, your minimum pension age is 50 (so long as you had service between 31 March 2000 and 5 April 2006).
+If you previously had membership in the 1995 section, your minimum pension age in relation to accrued 1995 section benefits is 50 (so long as you had service between 31 March 2000 and 5 April 2006).
 If you don’t meet this criteria, then your minimum pension age is 55.

-If you are in the 2008 section or the 2015 scheme, your minimum pension age is 55.
+If you previously had membership in the 2008 section, your minimum pension age is 55.

-If you are 50 or over (in the 1995 section of the scheme) or 55 or over (in the 2008 section/2015 scheme) and have at least two years’ membership, you will be able to draw your pension from your date of redundancy, should you wish to do so.
+If you are 50 or over (in relation to 1995 section accrual) or 55 or over (in relation to 2008 section/2015 scheme accrual) and have at least two years’ membership, you will be able to draw your pension from your date of redundancy, should you wish to do so.

 If you are under the scheme minimum pension age you are not able to draw your pension immediately on redundancy.